 Another thought to keep in mind is that the right field side of the stadium is going to be the first in the shade for a summer evening game and may prove to be a little more comfortable than its left field counterpart.

-However, another way to look at this: if you are doing a baseball trip, or coming from out of town, PNC Park is also a great place to splurge a good seats without getting killed on price.
+However, here is another way to look at this: if you are doing a baseball trip, or coming from out of town, PNC Park is also a great place to splurge on good seats without getting killed on price.
 Infield box seats are some of the cheapest in all of baseball and there will be plenty available.

 The Press Box is Even Higher than the Highest Fan Seats – via Flickr user Roy Luck

-If you are overweight and tend to feel uncomfortable and cramped in stadium seats, the PNC Park has you covered.
-They have a fair number of seats that are on the aisle and don't have an arm rest.
+If you are larger and tend to feel uncomfortable and cramped in stadium seats, the PNC Park has you covered.
+They have a fair number of seats that are on the aisle and don’t have an armrest.
 So you can spread out a bit and not worry about trying to cram into a seat.